 On appointment Board Chair Jane Taylor described Chignell as a passionate leader with strong commercial and strategic nous; perfect credentials to guide Predator Free 2050 Limited.

 Prof. Dan Tompkins leads Predator Free 2050’s science strategy.

 Dan led the team which developed the interim 2025 research goal while Portfolio Leader for the Managing Invasive portfolio at Manaaki Whenua.

-Dan is a Member of the New Zealand National IUCN (International Union for Conservation of Nature) Council and an Adjunct Associate Professor at the University of Otago.
+Dan is a Member of the New Zealand National IUCN (International Union for Conservation of Nature) Council and an Adjunct Professor at the University of Otago.